Nintendo Switch Or Kids Tablet? 3 Tips To Help Choose

-In this post, I want to compare the Nintendo Switch to children's tablets so that you can better decide which one to buy for your child.
+In this article I compare the Nintendo Switch to children's tablets so that you can decide exactly which one to buy for your child.

-I think you should especially see the Nintendo Switch in the correct age range.
+You should especially see the Nintendo Switch in the right age category.

-The content itself is fine for kids of all ages (and of course there are games for older kids too), but the controls can be hard to master for kids under 5.
+The content itself is fine for kids of all ages (and of course there are games for older children), but the controls can be difficult to master for children under 5 years old.

 They can also play games on it, but that is more on your own, not with the family or with your brother in front of the TV.